 Professor Watnick, Professor and Chair of the Department of Law at the Zicklin School, is an expert on the regulation of toxic substances to protect human health.
-She has written most recently on chemical safety regulation under the Lautenberg Chemical Safety Act; cosmetics law, organic food, and recent laws regarding laying hens and egg production, as well as on PCBs in the nation’s schools.
+She has written most recently on litigation against Monsanto regarding RoundUp and allegations that the pesticide causes lymphoma, as well as government action under the Lautenberg Chemical Safety Act.
+Her past work includes research on cosmetics law, organic foods, and laws regarding animal confinement and egg production, as well as on PCBs in the nation’s schools.

 Watnick, V. J. “The Business and Ethics of Laying Hens: California’s Groundbreaking Law Goes Into Effect on Animal Confinement.”
 (ALSB Distinguished Proceedings Award Winner 2015 Annual Conference).
 43(1) Boston College Environmental Affairs Law Review 45 (2016), pp. 45-78.

 Watnick, V., The Missing Link: U.S. Regulation of Consumer Cosmetic Products to Protect Human Health and the Environment,” 31 Pace Environmental Law Review 595 (2014), pp. 595-650.

 Watnick, V., “The Organic Foods Production Act, the Process/Product Distinction, and a Case for More End Product Regulation in the Organic Foods Market”.
 32(1) UCLA School of Law Journal of Environmental Law and Policy, (2014), pp.40-79.

 Watnick, V., “PCBs in Schools and Corporate Responsibility for Remediation: Yorktown Central School District v.
 Monsanto Company,” 33(2) University of California, Davis, Environs 233 (spring 2010), pp.233-273.